 Consider this excerpt from an early article written by Nadeau, entitled Diet and Weight Management Strategies for Adults with ADD (ADHD) [no longer available online]

 The ADHD/disordered-eating connection is not difficult to understand.

 Healthy dietary regulation requires organization and planning— two areas of cognitive functioning that are typically difficult for those with ADHD.

 Good eating habits also require self-awareness – awareness of when one is hungry, awareness of when one is full.

 Many individuals with (ADHD) report that they skip meals because they were busy and distracted; these same individuals often report that later their hunger becomes so intense that they swing in the opposite direction, overeating well beyond the point of reasonable intake because they don’t know when to stop until they feel “stuffed.”

 Individuals eat for many reasons besides hunger – including boredom, self-stimulation, anger, sadness, reward, simple food availability, and stress relief.
 It is easy to understand how consistent self-regulation, which is a well-documented difficulty for those with ADD (ADHD), can lead to patterns of chronic over-eating.

-More Food For Thought: ADHD and Obesity
+3. More Recent Research: ADHD and Obesity

 More recently, the literature is mounting on the relationship between ADHD and eating behaviors.